Umbriel

-Covered by numerous impact craters reaching 210 km in diameter, Umbriel is the second most heavily cratered satellite of Uranus after Oberon.
+Covered by numerous impact craters reaching 210 km in diameter, Umbriel is the second-most heavily cratered satellite of Uranus after Oberon.
 The most prominent surface feature is a ring of bright material on the floor of Wunda crater.
-This moon, like all moons of Uranus, probably formed from an accretion disk that surrounded the planet just after its formation.
-The Uranian system has been studied up close only once, by the spacecraft Voyager 2 in January 1986.
+This moon, like all regular moons of Uranus, probably formed from an accretion disk that surrounded the planet just after its formation.
+Umbriel has been studied up close only once, by the spacecraft Voyager 2 in January 1986.
 It took several images of Umbriel, which allowed mapping of about 40% of the moon's surface.

 Discovery and name

 Umbriel, along with another Uranian satellite, Ariel, was discovered by William Lassell on October 24, 1851.
 Although William Herschel, the discoverer of Titania and Oberon, claimed at the end of the 18th century that he had observed four additional moons of Uranus, his observations were not confirmed and those four objects are now thought to be spurious.